SYZYGY MISSIONS SUPPORT NETWORK

 Today’s guest blogger is David Gould, Creation Care Advocate for OMF International, who has a suitably seasonal reflection on good news for a broken world.

-We live in a broken world.
-Humanity is now consuming the earth’s resources at a rate that would require 1.6 planet earths to be sustainable (WWF Living Planet Report 2012).
+earths to be sustainable (WWF Living Planet Report 2012).
 This is expected to increase much further because global population is projected to grow from 7 billion now to between 9 and 10 billion by mid-century, and because of the understandable aspirations of millions in the developing world to share in this unsustainable level of consumption.

 This will add significantly to global energy demand.
 Our growing use of carbon-based fuels has become a major factor behind climate change.
 In September, Arctic ice reached a record low, 18% below the previous record low in 2007; in recent years we have also seen unprecedented weather events across the globe – drought, flooding and storm – that have caused loss of life, of homes, crops and fresh water; acidification of the oceans, disease, no-choice migration and family and community break-up.
 But this is just the beginning of what might happen if we don’t change our ways.

-The increasing acidification of the oceans is causing severe stress in coral-based eco-systems; this and excessive and destructive fishing practices are threatening the survival of many marine fisheries; and dam building, pollution and soil erosion are having a similar effect on fresh-water fisheries.
+destructive fishing practices are threatening the survival of many marine fisheries; and dam building, pollution and soil erosion are having a similar effect on fresh-water fisheries.
 Our relentless destruction of tropical forests and other ecosystems is also threatening our sustainable future.

 What has all this got to do with mission?
 In OMF we have a long tradition of responding whole-heartedly to crisis events such as famines, earthquakes and tsunamis; we have also seen the Lord blessing medical mission in Thailand and elsewhere.
 This work continues; should we see creation care in a similar light?
 The Lord is calling people into mission with gifts and skills that until recently may not have been recognised as having ‘mission potential’ – water and electrical engineers; specialists in agriculture, animal husbandry, waste management and marine biology; town planners; educators, researchers and missional business people.
 How can their work contribute to OMF’s vision of seeing indigenous, biblical church movements in each of the people groups of East Asia?
 And how can this vision be realised among ecological migrants and in the megacities of the future?